-These are the signs that your software development project is experiencing failure.
 After you accept that issues exist, that invested money is at least partially the sunk cost you can either drop the project or require additional funding.
 Now, before you do that make sure that you understand what causes software development failure and learn how to avoid it.

 Quite often the difference between successful and failed project lies in spotting the failure symptoms early on.
 Warning signs are different, and they can come from the development team or the stakeholders.
 Sometimes they come from both and create a snowball effect if you don’t catch them on time.

 #1 Business Benefits are Only Assumptions